 Created in 1989 by Dustin Shuler, The Spindle (AKA the Car Kabob AKA Cars on a Spike) has graced Cermak Plaza in Berwyn, Illinois for almost as long as I’ve been alive.
 The spindle sculpture towers above the parked cars in the lot, showcasing vehicles from the late 1960s to early 1980s impaled on a 50-foot spike.
 To me, this Illinois roadside attraction best known as being my first real glimpse of roadside oddities, to others it is probably best known for its cameo in the Bohemian Rhapsody scene in the Wayne’s World film (along with the Chicago Eye Care Indian).

 Unfortunately, the years (and birds) haven’t been kind to the Berwyn Spindle sculpture, which has been plagued with rust (and bird feces) for years.
 Now, the car Spindle has a problem that no mechanic can fix: Walgreens.

-Yes, my silly American friends, Berwyn now plans to tear down the iconic kabob to put up a brand new Walgreens.
-Plans have been in place for a while now, and despite efforts of multiple organizations to save it (it’s been estimated that it will take $300,000 to move theBerwyn car sculpture), it looks like the Spindles fate is futile.
+Yes, my silly American friends, the city of Berwyn now plans to tear down the iconic car kabob to put up a brand new Walgreens.
+Plans have been in place for a while now, and despite efforts of multiple organizations to “Save the Spindle” (it’s been estimated that it will take $300,000 to move theBerwyn car sculpture), it looks like the Spindle’s fate is futile.

-Site: The Spindle
+The Spindle Update: August 2022

 Former Location: Cermak Plaza, Cermak and Harlem, Berwyn, IL

 Admission: Free to see…$150,000+ to purchase

-Date: August 12, 2007
+Date of Photos: August 12, 2007